apollographql/apollo-tooling/packages/apollo/README.md

   --target=target                            (required) Type of code generator to use (swift | typescript | flow |
                                              scala)

+  --tsFileExtension=tsFileExtension          By default, TypeScript will output "ts" files.
+Set "tsFileExtension" to
+                                             specify a different file extension, for example "d.ts"

   --useFlowExactObjects                      Use Flow exact objects for generated types [flow only]